akka/akka/akka-docs/rst/java/lambda-actors.rst

 ordinary messages and will be handled after messages that were already queued in the mailbox.

+.. includecode:: code/docs/actorlambda/ActorDocTest.java#poison-pill

 Graceful Stop
 -------------

 :meth:`gracefulStop` is useful if you need to wait for termination or compose ordered termination of several actors:

-.. includecode:: code/docs/actor/UntypedActorDocTest.java#import-gracefulStop
+.. includecode:: code/docs/actorlambda/ActorDocTest.java#import-gracefulStop

-.. includecode:: code/docs/actor/UntypedActorDocTest.java#gracefulStop
+.. includecode:: code/docs/actorlambda/ActorDocTest.java#gracefulStop

 .. includecode:: code/docs/actorlambda/ActorDocTest.java#gracefulStop-actor